Introduction

 Before you start, make sure that the name of the bone is displayed in the 3D Viewport.
 With the bone selected, click on the humanoid icon in the right menu, then go to Viewport Display and check Names.

-Then, with the mesh selected, switch to Weight Paint from the upper left corner of the screen.
+Then, with the mesh selected, switch to Weight Paint in the upper left corner of the screen.

 Let’s look at the head bone.
 The head bone is named “Bone.003”, so select Bone.003 from the green inverted triangle icon in the right menu.